Josh Smith Player Props: Rangers vs. Orioles

 - The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks ninth in MLB.

-- Orioles pitchers combine to surrender 61 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Orioles pitchers combine to rank 21st in baseball in home runs allowed (64 total, 1.3 per game).

-- Rodriguez (2-1) gets the starting nod for the Orioles in his 10th start of the season.
-He has a 6.21 ERA in 42 2/3 innings pitched, with 50 strikeouts.
+- Kremer (5-1) takes the mound for the Orioles in his 11th start of the season.
+He's put together a 4.61 ERA in 52 2/3 innings pitched, with 43 strikeouts.

-- In his most recent outing on Saturday against the Toronto Blue Jays, the right-hander went five innings, allowing two earned runs while surrendering four hits.
+- His last time out came on Sunday against the Toronto Blue Jays, when the righty went 5 1/3 innings, surrendering one earned run while allowing nine hits.

-- The 23-year-old has put up an ERA of 6.21, with 10.7 strikeouts per nine innings, in nine games this season.
-Opponents are batting .297 against him.

 © 2023 Data Skrive.
 All rights reserved.